Windsor, Queensland: Education

 Windsor State School is a government primary (Prep–6) school for boys and girls at Harris Street.
 In 2018, the school had an enrolment of 708 students with 49 teachers (43 full-time equivalent) and 35 non-teaching staff (21 full-time equivalent).
 It includes a special education program.

 St Mary of the Cross School is a Catholic primary (Prep–6) school for boys and girls at 22 Grafton Street.
 In 2018, the school had an enrolment of 78 students with 13 teachers (9 full-time equivalent) and 14 non-teaching staff (5 full-time equivalent).
+It is set to close at the end of the 2026 school year, and to be re-developed into a secondary school.

+There are no secondary schools in Windsor.
+The nearest government secondary schools are Kedron State High School in Kedron to the north and Fortitude Valley State Secondary College in Fortitude Valley to the south.

 Amenities

 Holy Rosary Catholic Church is at 18 Bonython Street.
 It is within the Parish of Holy Cross, Wooloowin.

 Windsor Uniting Church is at 66 Newmarket Road on the corner of Green Terrace.
 The church contains an Honour Roll commemorating those who served in World War I.

 Windsor Presbyterian Church is at 53 Maygar Street.